camila-mp/camila-mp/README.md

 - Pronouns: she/her;
 - I like to read books, particularly sci-fi;
-- Fluent in portuguese and english;
+- Fluent in portuguese and english, intermediate in french;
 - I'm also a biologist;